Kentucky Guard Celebrates its 229th Birthday

 |0

-This work, Kentucky Guard Celebrates its 229th Birthday [Image 3 of 3], by SGT Jessica Elbouab, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Kentucky Guard Celebrates its 229th Birthday, by SSG Andrew Dickson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT